 Livestock working dogs play a crucial role in the functioning of WA’s livestock industry and, as a result, will be exempt from the requirement to be sterilised by the time the dog is two years of age.

-If the owner of a livestock working dog does intend to breed from their dog (regardless of the dog’s age), or their dog has a litter (planned or unplanned), they will be required to obtain an ‘approval to breed’ from their local government.
+If the owner of a livestock working dog does intend to breed from their dog (regardless of the dog’s age), or their dog becomes pregnant (planned or unplanned), they will be required to obtain an ‘approval to breed’ from their local

-Once the centralised registration system proposed by the Bill becomes live, dog and cat owners, including Dogs West members, will be able to register their animals and apply for breeder approvals online through the one system.
+Once the centralised registration system becomes live, dog and cat owners, including Dogs West members, will be able to register their animals and apply for breeder approvals online through the one system.